-A private consultation will differ completely from your other options, if it’s done right.
+A private consultation will surprise you.
 You won’t just submit some copy and get feedback.
 Your copywriter will talk about your copy in the context of your marketing goals.
 You should experience a significant shift, not just a few tips to get by.

 Unlike your marketing coach or forum members, your copywriter is trained to come to your copy “cold.”
 You’ll talk about your copy in the context of your clients.
 You’ll get hours of focused attention, not just a few minutes sandwiched in between other business owners who have equally pressing questions.